asgardeo/asgardeo-tomcat-oidc-agent/README.md

 ### Reporting Issues
 We encourage you to report issues, improvements, and feature requests creating [git Issues](https://github.com/asgardio/asgardio-tomcat-oidc-agent/issues).

-Important: And please be advised that security issues must be reported to security@wso2.com, not as GitHub issues, in order to reach the proper audience.
+Important: Please be advised that security issues must be reported to security@wso2.com, not as GitHub issues, in order to reach the proper audience.
 We strongly advise following the WSO2 Security Vulnerability Reporting Guidelines when reporting the security issues.